EventStore/documentation/docs/README.md

       - title: Docker
         icon: logos:docker-icon
-        details: Use Docker Compose to pull images from Docker Hub and run KurrentDB in containers.
+        details: Use Docker Compose to pull images from Cloudsmith and run KurrentDB in containers.
         link: /latest/quick-start/installation.html#use-docker-compose

   - header: Develop in your language